Table of Contents

 Workout Syncing

-- Workouts: Saves workouts to Apple Health.
+- Workouts — Saves your Fitbod workouts to Apple Health.

-- Active Energy: Tracks calories burned.
+- Active Energy — Tracks calories burned during workouts.

-- Heart Rate: Logs heart rate data.
-(If using Apple Watch.)
+- Heart Rate — Logs heart rate data (if using Apple Watch).

-- Active Energy: Reads calorie burn data.
+- Active Energy — Reads calorie burn data.

-Recommended (for better calorie estimates):
+Profile data (for better calorie estimates)

 - Date of Birth